voxel/voxel-pumpkin/README.md

 You can also "light up" or extinguish pumpkins by right-clicking with a lighter;
 this turns a carved pumpkin into a jack-o'-lantern or vice versa.

+When a block is mined, it drops (using [voxel-harvest](https://github.com/deathcap/voxel-harvest)) an item which has no direction, unlike the blocks.
+Using this item by right-clicking in the world (with [voxel-use](https://github.com/deathcap/voxel-use)) places a block with an appropriate direction such that the carved side faces the player.
+In this way, blocks can be picked up as items and reoriented by the player.

-For another example of block metadata, see also [voxel-wool](https://github.com/deathcap/voxel-wool).
+For another, simpler, example of block metadata, see also [voxel-wool](https://github.com/deathcap/voxel-wool).

 Note: the above screenshot uses the [ProgrammerArt](https://github.com/deathcap/ProgrammerArt) v2.0 texture pack, but other packs can be used; for example, here are some pumpkins